Cyberbot777/instagram-clone2/README.md

 # Instagram Clone 2

-**A simplified Instagram post clone built for 4Geeks Academy bootcamp.**
+**A simplified Instagram post clone.**

 ## Overview
-This project is my first assignment for the 4Geeks Academy coding bootcamp and my second Instagram clone (following a pre-work course project).
-It recreates a single Instagram post, featuring:
+This project recreates a single Instagram post, featuring:

 - A header with profile picture and username
 - A main image